ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Efficient Logging with Pino: Tips and Tricks - <a href="https://medium.com/insiderengineering/efficient-logging-with-pino-tips-and-tricks-6a1c1042aa7b" target="_blank" rel="noopener noreferrer">link</a></h3>
+NPM Packages: What They Are, Where They Came From, and When to Use Them - <a href="https://medium.com/@landonwjohnson/npm-packages-what-they-are-where-they-came-from-and-when-to-use-them-7304c411c1c5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Insider Engineering`**
+✍️ **posted by `Landon Johnson`**

-<blockquote>Logging is a crucial element in any application, offering valuable insights into its operations.
-It aids developers in debugging, tracing…</blockquote>
+<blockquote>If you’ve worked with JavaScript, you’re probably familiar with NPM packages — reusable code components that make development easier and…</blockquote>

 <h3>2.
 Optimizing prom-client: How We Improved P99 Latencies by 10x in Node.js - <a href="https://medium.com/@Games24x7Tech/optimizing-prom-client-how-we-improved-p99-latencies-by-10x-in-node-js-c3c2f6c68297" target="_blank" rel="noopener noreferrer">link</a></h3>